Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations

 which is at most \(\tfrac{1}{2}\) from the definition of $t$.
-Therefore the expected number of iterations of the outer loop on \cref{step:rmp:gcd1} is \(\oh{1}\).
+Therefore the expected number of iterations of the outer loop is \(\oh{1}\).

 The stated cost bound follows from \cref{lem:linsolve}.
-It does not depend explicitly on $t$ because we can see that \(t\in\oh{\log (rd_{\matr{A}})}\), which is subsumed by the soft-oh notation. \end{proof}
+It does not involve $t$ because we can see that \(t\in\oh{\log (rd_{\matr{A}})}\), which is subsumed by the soft-oh notation. \end{proof}

 For the sake of simplicity in presentation, and because they do not affect the asymptotic cost bound, we have omitted a few optimizations to the Prover's algorithm that would be useful in practice, namely: \begin{itemize} \item The Prover can reduce to the full column rank case by computing a column rank profile of \(\matr{A}\) once at the beginning (using \citet[Chapter 11]{Zhou12}), and then removing corresponding non-pivot columns from \(\matr{A}\) and \(\vect{v}\).
-This does not change the correctness, but means that each matrix \(\matr{C}_i\matr{A}\) is square. \item When each \(\matr{C}_i\matr{A}\) is square, instead of calling \cref{alg:linsolve}, we may instead first check that \(\matr{C}_i\matr{A}\bmod x\) is nonsingular to confirm the rank, and then use the high-order lifting algorithm of \citet{Storjohann03} directly to compute \(\vect{w_i}\). \item The column rank profile and rank-preserving evaluation point \(\alpha=0\) may be re-used in the sub-protocols \ranklb{} confirming that each \(\rank(\matr{C}_i\matr{A})\ge r\). \item The solution vectors \(\vect{w_i}\) may be re-used in the sub-protocols \rowmemf{} confirming that each \(d_i\vect{v}\in\rowsp_{\F[x]}(\matr{C}_i\matr{A})\). \end{itemize}
+This does not change the correctness, but means that each matrix \(\matr{S}\matr{T}_i\matr{A}\) is square. \item When each \(\matr{S}\matr{T}_i\matr{A}\) is square, computing \(\vect{w}_i\) can be done in a simpler way than by calling \cref{alg:linsolve}, as follows: check that \(\matr{S}\matr{T}_i\matr{A}\) is nonsingular to confirm the rank, and then use a fast linear system solver to obtain \(\vect{w}_i\). \item The solution vectors \(\vect{w}_i\) may be re-used in the subprotocols \rowmemf{} confirming that each \(\dd_i\vect{v}\in\rowsp_{\F[x]}(\matr{S}\matr{T}_i\matr{A})\). \end{itemize}